 The Mississippi River cuts a historical path through Memphis, providing several opportunities to enjoy activities along the river front.
 Take a cruise on a classic riverboat, and look back in time when paddle boats steamed up and down the river.
 Memphis Riverboats offers scenic tours, lunch and dinner cruises, special holiday tours, and blues cruises for those who want the best view of the city while enjoying live music.
 Because of their age, the riverboats are not required to be accessible, however, the company does attempt to accommodate guests.

-Heritage at Irene Woods, Village at Primacy Place and Royal Retreat Assisted Living are the top-rated Memory Care facilities near Memphis, TN.
+StoryPoint Germantown, StoryPoint Cordova and The Summit of Germantown are the top-rated Memory Care facilities near Memphis, TN.
 These Memory Care facilities received the highest rankings based on verified family reviews.
 See full list of communities.

 Browse A Place for Mom’s listings for memory care in Memphis, Tennessee, to take a virtual tour.
 Our local senior living experts can arrange for a live tour of these communities as well.